peterhinch/micropython-nano-gui/README.md

 ### 2.1.1 Core files

-The root directory contains setup files for monochrome and color displays.
-These are templates for adaptation: only one file will normally need to be copied to the target.
-Color files should be named `color_setup.py` on the target, whereas the monochrome `ssd1306_setup.py` retains its own name.
+The root directory contains two example setup files, for monochrome and color displays respectively.
+Other examples may be found in the `color_setup` directory.
+These are templates for adaptation: only one file is copied to the target.
+On the target a color files should be named `color_setup.py`.
+The monochrome `ssd1306_setup.py` retains its own name.

 The chosen template will need to be edited to match the display in use, the MicroPython target and the electrical connections between display and target.
-Electrical connections are detailed in the source.
+Electrical connections are detailed in the driver source.
  * `color_setup.py` Setup for color displays.
 As written supports an SSD1351 display connected to a Pyboard.
  * `ssd1306_setup.py` Setup file for monochrome displays using the official